 Talk to volunteers who work at the FedEx St. Jude Classic golf tournament, and some common themes bubble up.

-Chief among these is the fact the institution they are supporting, St. Jude Children’s Research Hospital, is literally a lifeline for kids and their families facing monsters that would scare the toughest adults: life threatening cancers and other diseases.
+Chief among these is the fact that St. Jude Children’s Research Hospital is literally a lifeline for kids and their families life threatening cancers and other diseases.

 “Have you been to the hospital?
 Have you seen the patients and families?” asks Jim Young, a retired Shelby County deputy sheriff, who is now a tournament volunteer.

 “Have you seen the love provided by the St. Jude staff and professionals, and how much they truly care?”

 “I have, and St. Jude is doing wonders not only for the kids, but for their families also.
 Furthermore, they also donate their research to the world.